cdaein/posting/README.md

 ### `posting setup`

 Run `posting setup` to set up envrionment variables such as API keys.
-Your API credentials are locally stored in `.env` file of the project's install directory and only used for each platform's API authentication.
+This has to be set up before you can schedule and automate any posting.
+Your API credentials are locally stored in the `.env` file of the project's install directory and only used for each platform's API authentication.
 Run the script again to update any details.

 ### `posting create`